plumed/plumed2/developer-doc/mdTemplate.md

-// Some extra calls that might come in handy plumed_cmd(plumedmain,"createFullList",&n);                  // Create a list containing of all the atoms plumed is using to do calculations (return the number of atoms in n) plumed_cmd(plumedmain,"getFullList",&list);                  // Return a list (in list) containing all the indices plumed is using to do calculations plumed_cmd(plumedmain,"clearFullList",NULL);                 // Clear the list of all the atoms that plumed is using to do calculations plumed_cmd(plumedmain,"clear",clear);                        // Clear and delete all the pointers inside plumed.
+// Some extra calls that might come in handy plumed_cmd(plumedmain,"createFullList",&n);                  // Create a list containing of all the atoms plumed is using to do calculations (return the number of atoms in n) plumed_cmd(plumedmain,"getFullList",&list);                  // Return a list (in list) containing all the indices plumed is using to do calculations. list should be `const int*` plumed_cmd(plumedmain,"clearFullList",NULL);                 // Clear the list of all the atoms that plumed is using to do calculations plumed_cmd(plumedmain,"clear",clear);                        // Clear and delete all the pointers inside plumed.
 \endverbatim